 Standard Deduction vs. Itemized Deduction

 The difference between the standard deduction and an itemized deduction is simple.
-The former is a specific or standard number.
+The former is a specific or standard number determined solely by your age and filing status.
 But the latter requires you to manually itemize your deductions.
-That means you would have to sit down, review your financial documents and add up everything.
+That means you would have to sit down, review your financial documents and add everything up.

 Deciding How to Claim Your Deductions

-If you’re aren’t sure whether to itemize deductions or take the standard deduction, it’s a good idea to take the time to run the numbers.
+If you aren’t sure whether to itemize deductions or take the standard deduction, it’s a good idea to run the numbers.
 Whatever gives you the largest deduction is the one you should probably go for.

-Deductions reduce the amount of money you’re have to pay by the April 15th deadline.
+Deductions reduce the amount of money you’re have to pay by the usual April 15 deadline.
 The government sets the standard deduction and dictates its amount.
 All tax filers can claim this deduction unless they choose to itemize their deductions.
-For the 2017 tax year, the standard deduction is $6,350 for single filers and $12,700 for joint filers.
-Filers who have a head of household status get a deduction of $9,350.
-The deduction amount commonly increases to keep up with inflation, but because of the tax bill signed on 22 December 2017, the standard deduction will nearly double for the 2018 tax year (filed in early 2019).
+For the 2020 tax year, the standard deduction is $12,400 for single filers and $24,800 for joint filers.
+Filers who have a head of household status get a deduction of $18,650.
+The deduction amount also increases slightly each year to keep up with inflation.

 Photo credit: ©iStock.com/DragonImages, ©iStock.com/mbbirdy, ©iStock.com/eternalcreative